nxndikhx/Pixmap/README.md

 # Pixelmap
 Hello welcome to PixelMap official repository!
 Pixelmap is a pixel game, this repository is made to have its code so we can manage it and make everyone see how the code looks like.
+If you would like to try and play our game, this is the link: (not released).
 ## Git
 If someone wants to make a pixelmap clone here's how to do it:
 1. Download our repository: reccomending using git or downloading zip...